 What is the file retrieval process for a new computer?

 I looked at several cloud backup tools and settled on an online backup strategy using Arq for data files.
 Arq is available for both Mac OS and Windows.
 Arq manages file backups to Amazon S3 (Simple Storage Service).
 S3 is the gold standard of online storage offering data durability of an unbelievable 99.999999999%.
 Arq has a clean user interface for selection of folders and files.
 Arq does client-side encryption.
 Backups are stored in an open, documented format.
 In addition, an open-source command-line utility is hosted on Github (arq_restore) and provides a guaranteed way to retrieve my data.
-I configure Arq to do an incremental on-line backup when I login and every hour while I am using either my MBP or Windows PC.
+I configure Arq to do an incremental on-line backup when I login and every hour while I am using my MBP.
 Recurring costs are billed monthly by AWS.
 For a 100GB of S3 storage, it costs about $3/month.

 For the MBP (Mac OS) laptop, Carbon Copy Cloner (CCC) provides that functionality perfectly for me.
 CCC creates and maintains full image bootable backups.
 CCC supports fully customizable image backups and can schedule the backups to occur at a regular intervals.
-I especially like the task history feature which shows me a log of the previous backups.

 When it comes to backups, I don’t gamble.
 I now have a rock-solid best-in-class game plan that I can trust.